tomvannuenen/SISU-DH-2021/README.md

 ### Session 5: Word Embeddings
 Introducing Word Embeddings through Word2Vec in Python.
 Critical discussion about the concerns of bias implicit in Word Embeddings models.

-### Session 6: Naïve Bayes & Sentiment Analysis
+### Session 6: Language Biases
-Naïve Bayes classification and sentiment analysis using NLTK in Python.
+Exploring how to analyze language biases using Word Embeddings methods.

+*Note that there are two optional notebooks for those who are interested: one on linear regression, and one on Naive Bayes classification and sentiment analysis.